-When injuries are so severe, the injured worker is not expected to make a full recovery, he or she may be eligible for permanent disability benefits through the workers’ compensation system.
+Many injured workers do not make a full recovery after treatment.
+In this case, the injured worker will be eligible for permanent disability benefits through the workers’ compensation system.
 To be eligible for permanent disability benefits, you must receive a disability rating of 1 – 100%; if your rating is below 100%, you are considered partially disabled, and if it is 100%, you are considered totally disabled.
 Disability ratings are provided by treating physicians and are generally based on the individual’s ability to compete on the open labor market.

 The amount and duration of your permanent disability benefits is based on your disability rating:

 - Less Than 100%: If you receive a disability rating of less than 100%, you are considered partially disabled and can receive weekly benefits at a set amount.
-Generally speaking, the higher your disability rating, the more weeks you are eligible to be paid and the more money you will collect.
+The higher your disability rating, the more weeks you are eligible to be paid and the more money you will collect.

 - 100%: If your disability rating is 100%, you are considered totally disabled and can receive weekly payments for the rest of your life.
-In this case, your permanent disability payments will be the same as your temporary disability rate prior to receiving a disability rating.
+In this case, your permanent disability payments will be the same as your temporary disability rate.

 When Is an Injury Considered Permanent?